davidfurlong/personal-website/content/posts/2019-08-17-how-to-build-an-email-reply-feature.md

 >
 > What you’d have to do with that example would be to check if the recipient seems valid in the onRcptTo handler and then in onData handler send the message to wherever you want to, for example upload to an URL.
 The stream object is a standard readable stream and it contains the entire rfc822 message.

-Luckily I could code in Node.js and his advice prevented me from trying to set up a full email server such as Mailin or Wildduck, both very complex to setup and maintain projects.
+Luckily I could code in Node.js and his advice prevented me from trying to set up a full email server such as Mailin or Wildduck, both very complex to setup and maintain.

 Here's that code simplified to the bits that we need